TechAditya01/AZURE_PROJECT_TECH_TRAINING/README.md

-# COMPLAINT SYSTEM FOR COLLEGE STUDENTS
+# COMPLAINT GENERATOR WEB-APP FOR COLLEGE STUDENTS

 This project is a web-app based project for accepting complaint from students descriptions using python flask framework and the Azure.